ThomasGerstenberg/py-mvvm/README.md

 ### Current State

-- Initial implementations using Pyside6 and PyQt6 work with some caveats
+- Initial implementations using Qt work with some caveats
 - API is not stable, lots of features missing
 - Documentation is non-existent other than some comments in the example code